-&lt;sup>2By using a tape recorder you tend to learn faster than your stuttering is, indeed, your own doing, and the changes you can make in what you do are very substantial.
+2By using a recorder you tend to learn faster than your stuttering is, indeed, your own doing, and the changes you can make in what you do are very substantial.
 (Johnson)

-&lt;sup>3A recorder and a mirror are useful in enabling the individual to understand his audible and visible defects of speech.
+3A recorder and a mirror are useful in enabling the individual to understand his audible and visible defects of speech.
 (Ansberry)

-&lt;sup>4A tape recorder will prove a good investment for the stammerer.
+4A recorder will prove a good investment for the stammerer.
 (Bluemel)